SIP Connection: Types

 IP Address Connection Setup

-1. Click Add SIP Connection at the Connection Tab in the Portal.
+1. Click Create SIP Connection at the SIP Connection Tab in the Portal.

 3. Select IP Address as the Connection Type